csci430-os/assg04/README.md

 compiling and running again before proceeding.

-The `doPagePlacement()` member method does change the state of the simulation, so it is not a `const` member method.
+The `doPagePlacement()` member method does change the state of the simulation, so it is not a `const` member method this time.
 This method does not have any input parameters, and it is a `void` function that does not return any result.
 All of the work it performs is done as a side effect, it places a newly referenced page into the simulated memory.

-Basic paging systems usuall split loading a new page into two separate cases.
-When there is still free frames of memory available, simple page placements are performed, where a free frame is picked and the page that was referenced is loaded into that free frame.
-We can commonly use a simple frame pointer, or just pick the first free frame in physical memory to do this placement, as for a paging system initial placement has no performance implications.
+Basic paging systems usually split loading a new page into two separate cases.
+When there are still free frames of memory available, simple page placements are performed, where a free frame is picked and the page that was referenced is loaded into that free frame.
+We can commonly use a simple frame pointer, or just pick the first free frame in physical memory to do this placement, because for a paging system initial placement has no performance implications.
 However, when memory is full, we instead have to make a replacement decision first, where we select a frame of memory with a page in it to kick out of